mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 >abstract="Starting July 25 2022, the Messages menu disappears and messages are authored directly from a Journey.
 If you want to re-use your legacy messages in journeys, you need to save them as templates."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/design/email-templates.html#save-as-template" text="Save messages as templates"

 Adobe Journey Optimizer is releasing a new feature which improves the way you author content for Journey Optimizer channels (email, push, SMS).
-As a Journey Optimizer practitioner, you will now create and author your messages directly from a journey.
+As a Journey Optimizer practitioner, you now create and author your messages directly from a journey.

 This feature requires a migration of existing journeys that are using messages.
 In this page, you will find the necessary information about this change as well as the steps that are required from you.

 For more information on your roles and responsibilities as a Journey Optimizer practitioner, refer to this [page](../start/path/marketer.md).